btjimerson/gloo-workshops/kgateway-argo-rollouts/README.md

 EOF
 ```

-Create an HTTPRoute that references the canary and stable services:
+Create an HTTP Route that references the canary and stable services:

 ```bash
 kubectl apply -f- <<EOF